PrachiNimgade/Storage-and-Backkup-Management/Gluster/GlusterFS.md

                                                          93df272f-30e5-4503-a63b-4e0fea7d6249    localho                                                                                                                                                                                              st      Connected
 * Run Below command on all nodes.
 *                      mkdir /mnt/disk1/diskvol
-* Create and start a Gluster volume: This command creates a Gluster volume named 'gdisk1' with a replication factor of 3.
+* # Create and start a Gluster volume: This command creates a Gluster volume named 'gdisk1' with a replication factor of 3.
 It then starts the volume:
+* Below command is run only on Node 1 Machine
 *                         [root@node1 ~]# gluster volume create gdisk2 replica 3 node1.hpcsa.in:/mnt/disk1/diskvol/gdisk2  node2.hpcsa.in:/mnt/disk1/diskvol/gdisk2
                                        node3.hpcsa.in:/mnt/disk1/diskvol/gdisk2
 	                     volume create: gdisk2: success: please start the volume to access data